kohya-ss/sd-scripts/README.md

 - fp16
 ```

-note: Some user reports ``ValueError: fp16 mixed precision requires a GPU`` is occurred in training.
+Note: Some users have reported encountering a `ValueError: fp16 mixed precision requires a GPU` error during training.
 In this case, answer `0` for the 6th question:
 ``What GPU(s) (by id) should be used for training on this machine as a comma-separated list? [all]:``

-(Single GPU with id `0` will be used.)
+(Only the single GPU with id `0` will be used.)

-### about PyTorch and xformers
+### About PyTorch and xformers

-Other versions of PyTorch and xformers seem to have problems with training.
+Other versions of PyTorch and xformers may cause problems during training.
-If there is no other reason, please install the specified version.
+If there are no other constraints, please install the specified version.

 ### Optional: Use Lion8bit

-For Lion8bit, you need to upgrade `bitsandbytes` to 0.38.0 or later.
-Uninstall `bitsandbytes`, and for Windows, install the Windows version whl file from [here](https://github.com/jllllll/bitsandbytes-windows-webui) or other sources, like:
+To use Lion8bit, you need to upgrade `bitsandbytes` to version 0.38.0 or later.
+Uninstall `bitsandbytes`, and for Windows, install the Windows version of the .whl file from [here](https://github.com/jllllll/bitsandbytes-windows-webui) or other sources, like:

 ```powershell
 pip install https://github.com/jllllll/bitsandbytes-windows-webui/raw/main/bitsandbytes-0.38.1-py3-none-any.whl
 ```

-For upgrading, upgrade this repo with `pip install .`, and upgrade necessary packages manually.
+To upgrade, update this repository with `pip install .`, and upgrade the necessary packages manually.

 ## Upgrade

-When a new release comes out you can upgrade your repo with the following command:
+When a new release is available, you can upgrade your repository using the following command:

 ```powershell
 cd sd-scripts